 Official Manatee Season is from November 15th through March 31st each year.

 We have a VERY simple process.
-You come to Paddles Outdoor Rentals at 469 NE 1st Street in Crystal River, pay for your rental or tour, watch a video from the U.S. Fish and Wildlife, then take our shuttle van to the launch point where your equipment will be waiting for you.
-Your vehicle is safe in our parking lot and you can leave your keys in our lockbox so you do not lose them in the water.
+You come to Paddles Outdoor Rentals at 469 NE 1st Street in Crystal River, pay for your rental or tour, watch a video from the U.S. Fish and Wildlife, then drive to the launch point where your equipment will be waiting for you.

 Yes we do.
 Waterproof phone cases are $7.00 to rent for the day.

 Yes we do.
 Dry bags are $10.00 to rent for the day.